-Taking a classic, all-American road trip is a rite of passage for many travelers.
-Thankfully, you needn’t look far as just about every state in the country offers a great road trip or three.
+The summer season inspires us to plan a road trip and revel in the alluring beauty of nature.
+Thankfully, you needn’t look far as every state in the country offers a great road trip route.
 There are the obvious choices like Florida’s Overseas Highway and Hawaii’s Road to Hana, but the country offers many lesser-known – though just as stunning – scenic drives.
-Here are 12 of the best road trips in the United States.
+Excited?
+Pack your road trip gear and essentials, gas up your road trip car, and map out a memorable cross-country adventure with these best road trip routes in the United States.

 Despite its unfortunate name, Seward Highway is like a Chili’s appetizer sampler platter of everything that makes Alaska’s breathtaking landscape famous.
 The two-hour drive between Anchorage and the seaside village of Seward includes shoreline views in Turnagain Arm, looks at the jagged peaks of Chugach Mountains, and a dip into the Kenai Peninsula.
 The latter is famous for sea kayaking, glacier hiking, rafting, fishing, and a host of outdoor activities.
 The train ride along the route is a charming, old-timey way to take in the views.
 But driving the highway allows for time to stop — and you’ll want to stop a lot — along the way.
 Once in Seward, don’t miss the Alaska SeaLife Center, famous for its puffin exhibit and marine mammal facility.